 Another approach is to use particles as the representation \cite{SMCPHDMap,RFSMap,DynamicMapICRA2021,dspMap}.
 Compared to regular points in a point cloud, particles can be assigned a velocity vector and a weight, which can be used to model the motion and represent the uncertainty caused by noise.
-Danescu et. al. \cite{SMCPHDMap} first introduced the idea of using particles to model the objects and represent the occupancy status of the environment.
-Nuss et. al. \cite{RFSMap} improves the particle-based map by introducing RFS and using the PHD to represent the occupancy status.
+Danescu et al. \cite{SMCPHDMap} first introduced the idea of using particles to model the objects and represent the occupancy status of the environment.
+Nuss et al. \cite{RFSMap} improves the particle-based map by introducing RFS and using the PHD to represent the occupancy status.
 Further, our previous work \cite{dspMap} proposed to update the particles in the continuous space with a dual structure to improve the accuracy and efficiency of the map.
 These particle-based methods use particles with individual velocities to model the surface points on the objects.
 Particles representing the points on the same object can have very different velocities.
 While in the currently observed area, the particles with wrong velocities can be corrected by the measurements, the particles in the occluded area often cause noise in the map due to the ``particle false update'' problem \cite{dspMap}.

-Compared to our previous work \cite{dspMap}, this work introduces the following key improvements: 1) Starting with state augmentation in the world model, we propose a new S$^2$MC-PHD filter that handles not only position noise in observation points but also object segmentation and tracking noise.
-2) Object-level transformation is utilized to model particle motions instead of individual particle velocities, which solves the ``particle false update'' problem identified in \cite{dspMap} and reduces noise in occluded areas.
-3) A memory module is introduced to enhance the map's responsiveness to previously observed objects.
-Additionally, at the implementation level, the data structure is improved to handle object level information and increase mapping efficiency.
+Compared to our previous work\cite{dspMap}, this paper introduces several key improvements.
+The most significant is the new S$^2$MC-PHD filter, which handles not only position noise but also object segmentation and tracking noise, whereas the previous filter\cite{dspMap} addressed only position noise.
+Another important aspect is that the S$^2$MC-PHD filter uses object-level transformations to model particle motions instead of individual particle velocities, solving the ``particle false update'' issue identified in\cite{dspMap} and reducing noise in occluded areas.
+Additionally, a memory module is introduced to enhance the map's responsiveness to previously observed objects, and the data structure is optimized to handle object-level information and increase mapping efficiency.